anglesson/task-clean-architecture/README.md

 ```
 docker-compose up
 ```

-Your app is running on http://localhost:8080
+Your app is running on http://localhost:9090/api //Definir porta aleatoria

 Import API Collection for your Postman.
 You can find on `docs/tca-api-collection.postman_collection`